 Then I found this little campground, right off the path.
 Yay!

 It even had a shower.
-Except it was one of those gym type showers where you have to get naked in front of everyone.
-I’m not usually shy but after all those hot days, my legs were rashy tree stumps and the other bathers were tiny Korean ladies and their adorable children.
-So I felt a little diseased and gross…. but not enough to keep me out of those showers.
+Except it was one of those gym type showers where you have to be naked in front of everyone.
+I’m not usually shy but after all those hot days, my legs were rashy tree stumps and the other bathers were tiny elegant Korean ladies with no tattoos or creepy skin disease.
+And their adorable children.
+So I was a little gross…. but not enough to keep me out of those showers.

 The next morning I rode the 10 kilometers into Gunsan, which is a port city on the Yellow Sea.
 It’s pretty much on the opposite side of the country from Busan.
 In five days I rode across the country.
 Not bad.
 The first bus station I came to only had buses to Seoul.
 I had a little moment of panic about that.
 But then I spotted the tandem couple, headed up the road so I followed their lead and found a second bus station.
 There was a bus to my town that left in a few hours.